SystemsGenetics/FUNC-E/README.md

 ### Generate Terms files
 Bioinformatics tools such as [InterProScan](https://www.ebi.ac.uk/interpro/about/interproscan/), [Blast2GO](https://www.blast2go.com/) and [EnTAP](https://entap.readthedocs.io/en/latest/) (to name a few) provide the mapping of genes to controlled vocabulary terms, but creating the list of all terms in a vocabulary is still needed prior to enrichment.
 FUNC-E makes it easy to generate these for common vocabularies such as the Gene Ontology (GO), KEGG (KEGG) and InterPro (IPR).

-To use the FUNC-E API to build a list of vocabularies must first import the package into your code:
+To use the FUNC-E API to build a list of vocabularies, you must first import the package into your code:
 ```Python
 from func_e.FUNC_E import FUNC_E
 import func_e.vocabs.all as vocabs